How To Answer "Why Are You Interested In This Job?"

-Knowing how to answer interview questions well is always important, especially with this question.
-To reassure them that they are the ones you want to be with, your answer to this question should start with something like, “I'm interested in this job, at this company, because…" and then list at least three reasons why you want to work there.
+To persuade the employer that you have a true connection to the company and a passion for the job you applied for, your answer to this interview question should start with, "I'm interested in this job, at this company, because…" and then list at least three reasons why you want to work there.

 Reason #1 – Professional Fit

 This part of your answer lets them know that you are excited about what you will be able to accomplish for them, while still emphasizing what they are getting out of the bargain.
 You need to sell yourself as a business-of-one who can provide a service better than the competition.

 Reason #2 – Cultural Fit

-This is a general answer, so if you can be more specific by actually naming a couple of things you've heard or read about the company that you like, it will help your cause.
+This is a general answer, so if you can be more specific by actually naming a couple of things you've heard or read about the company's workplace culture that you like, it will help your cause.
 This is one area where your pre-interview research is critical.

-2. Is this company known for cutting-edge products or other innovations?
+- Is this company known for cutting-edge products or other innovations?

-3. Does this company have a great reputation for customer service?
+- Does this company have a great reputation for customer service?

-5. Does this company value and/or provide resources for employee development?
+- Does this company value and/or provide resources for employee development?

 Mention those things that truly speak to you and your values so your sincerity shows.